poapleader/PersonalWebsite/README.md

 2. Git add . #adds changes
 3. Git commit -m "insert notes on updates"

+## Updating the AWS Linux Webserver
+1. Open git Bash
+2. SSH into the EC2 Instance with command: ssh -i Downloads/MyLinuxWebServer.pem ec2-user@ec2-54-80-50-151.compute-1.amazonaws.com
+3. Is the server running?
+   1. If so then run "ps aux | grep gunicorn" to find the process id and then kill -HUP [MASTER_PID] to update the process
+   2. If not start the server with "gunicorn app:app --bind 0.0.0.0:8000"

 ## Website Diagram
 ```mermaid
    pie title Chocolate Cakes